dev-xiligroup/framework7/webapp-t7p4wp/README.md

 - install the folder in a (local) server
 - modify the URI of the WP website to keep json (verify that the apache server is ready to deliver json for IP client - .htaccess)

+### Done

+- form to choose URI of WP server
+- caching of Json Datas
+- insertion of thumbnail_images if available

 ### Pending issues

-- refreshing
+X refreshing excepted:'? with post.html ever in cache if home iOs webApp' X caching
-- caching
+- full off line
-- ...
+- doc

 ### Projects